vonhathanh/git-client/README.md

     - read index file, check if a file commit hash != index file commit has
     - override that file by file from commits/ dir

+## 3.2 Create branch
+- Create branch name in refs/ dir if that branch doesn't exist
+- Create index file according to section 2.1

 # error history
 - clang: error: linker command failed with exit code 1, Undefined symbols for architecture arm64 -> missing .cpp file in the file list of g++/clang

+# build & run
+Run `make` to build
+Run `mv ./build/main ./main` to copy executable file to current directory Use ./main as exactly the way you use git